 Contact your local police station to see if they will accept your expired flares.

 Distress beacons must be disabled before disposal.
-Check the EPIRB/PLB manufacturer's instructions for disablement, and see if your local battery store or waste/recycling facility can take the battery.
+Check the EPIRB or personal locater beacon (PLB) manufacturer's instructions for disablement and see if your local battery store or waste/recycling facility can take the battery.

 Learn the lingo

 Contact details of MSV teams and other agencies are available on our Contact us page.